Xuan Liu (poker player): Poker career

 Since 2010, Liu has cashed at over 90 poker tournaments and won six titles.
 She started focusing on live tournaments in early 2011.
 Her 2011 events included winning third place at the European Poker Tournament San Remo.
 The placement at the final table gave her a win of just over half a million dollars.
 It was her first cash main event with the EPT.

 Liu joined Natural8 Poker's professional team "Team Hot" in October 2016 as part of the brand's Asia-Pacific expansion.
 From April 2016 to December 2018, she represented the platform alongside teammates Kitty Kuo and Dong Kim, promoting the brand through live tournament appearances and Twitch streams.

 Liu was affiliated with 888poker from April 2014 until February 2015.
 She became a new ambassador alongside fellow professional Sofia Lövgren on April 14, 2014, joining Team 888poker to promote the brand in various live events and online platforms.

 Between 2011 and 2018, Liu made over $100,000 in four different years.
+Between 2018 and 2024, Xuan Liu stepped away from full-time professional poker and went on a hiatus, during which time she was married to a fellow poker player; the marriage has since ended.

 In May 2025, she became the first woman to win a Triton Poker title.
 Her victory came in the $25K WPT Global Slam tournament in Montenegro, earning her a career-high prize of $860,000.

 Liu was a WPT global ambassador from May 2024 to May 2025.